X

 Limited capacity*

-Payment can be made via credit card, e-check or mailed check.
+Payment can be made via credit card, e-check, or by mailing a check.
 If paying via credit card, a 2.5% fee will be added to cover the processing fees charged to Ramah Darom by the credit card companies.
 There is no fee to pay via e-check or mailed check.
-Please ensure mailed checks reach our Atlanta offices by the payment due date indicated.
+Please ensure mailed checks reach our Atlanta office by the payment due date indicated.

 Cancellation Policy